bitbons-ai/bit/README.md

 ![Creating a project with bit](./bit-demo.gif)

+[!TIP]
+### New on `2.1.7`
+- `bit start` opens a browser window automagically on project creation
+-  Random pass is generated for PocketBase superuser if you're not using `~/.bit.conf`
+- `bit log` needs to be invoked if you wanna check'em.

 ## ✨ What's in the Box?

 Bit sets you up with a modern, battle-tested stack: